Refugee-Learning-Accelerator/rla-course-central/week0/step-2a-register-team.md

 ## Creating your team fork

 Once you've added your team in `participants.json`, you will have a subgroup under the RLA group just for your team.
+You can use the sub-group to create a team work space.
+The work space is a fork of the [team-template project](https://gitlab.refugeelearning.site/rla/team-template).
+You will commit all your work for the design challenges through this repository.
+You will also be able to receive materials for the new challenges by pulling from the upstream fork (more about that soon).

 You now need to fork the `team-template` project into your subgroup:
 1. Go to the [team-template project](https://gitlab.refugeelearning.site/rla/team-template).
 2. Click `Fork` under the project name.
 3. Choose `RLA/[your team name]` as your fork destination.
 It will take a few moments to finish.